 Previously, I’ve talked about why I wanted to leave my physical bank and switch to Tangerine, an online only bank.
 As people get more and more fed up paying outrageous fee’s for banking accounts that provide little to no benefits, more people are moving to online banks that offer free accounts for everyday use.
 Let’s look at how to switch to Tangerine Bank for your day-to-day banking needs in 5 (hopefully) simple steps.

 Disclaimer: I don’t work for Tangerine.
 I put these guides out there because when I made the change myself, I would have appreciated a guide like this.
-If you want to help support this blog, you can use my referral Orange Key (46415105S1) when signing up and we can both benefit from the bonuses!
+If you want to help support this blog, you can use my referral link when signing up!

 - Part 1: Preparing, becoming a client, and openings a saving account

 - Part 2: Opening a chequing account, transferring incoming and outgoing payments

 The first, very important step to make before you switch to Tangerine is to look at your current banking institution, and make a list of all automatic payments that go in and come out of your account.
 Look at your account activity for the last 3 – 6 months and determine which transactions are automatically made for this account and will need to be transferred over to your new account.
 Here is what I found for myself: